 Brilliantly designed, ensures a boost in performance by adding extra horsepower and torque to your vehicle, while also looking very stylish with its chrome finish.

-The heat shields mounted on the Power Duals head pipes to protect the pilot and passager from heat emissions and are beautifully masking the vital parts of the engine for even more utility.
+The heat shields are mounted on the Power Duals head pipes to protect the pilot and passager from heat emissions and are beautifully masking the vital parts of the engine for even more utility.

 The system also includes ports for an oxygen sensor.
 The V&H Power Dual Exhaust is compatible with Trike models but requires an additional adaptor kit sold separately.